 You no longer have to be locked in to the sound that comes out of your Amazon Echo or Echo Dot.
 That's because you can connect Bluetooth speakers to the smart home devices to listen to streaming music from a greater distance away from Alexa.

 Unless you already have Bluetooth speaker that you want to try to connect, check Amazon's website for speakers that are compatible with Echo devices before you buy one.

 For now, Echo devices can only connect with one Bluetooth speaker at a time, but we're hope that would change.
 Who wouldn't want the option to stream music throughout their home?

-Until then, here's how to connect your Echo to a single Bluetooth speaker.
+How to connect your Echo to a single Bluetooth speaker

 1. Make sure your Echo and Bluetooth speaker are at least three feet apart.